It’s All Natural

 Nearly half of the subjects with liver disease in one study reported a decrease in symptoms like abdominal pain and nausea.
 Surprisingly, the sweet nectar can be used as a substitute for sugar for people with diabetes, which is due to the polyphenols present.

 It’s not all bad for children, though.
 A study showed positive results in the suppression of coughs in children.
-Although this was studied on honey rather than the comb, and the liquid coating may have helped, it’s though that honeycomb may have similar benefits.
+Although this was studied on honey rather than the comb, and the liquid coating may have helped, it’s thought that honeycomb may have similar benefits.

 The Benefit of Dark Honeycomb